High Sparrow (Game of Thrones episode)

 "High Sparrow" is the third episode of the fifth season of HBO's medieval fantasy television series Game of Thrones.
 The 43rd episode of the series overall, "High Sparrow" was written by series co-creators David Benioff and D. B. Weiss, and directed by Mark Mylod, his directorial debut for the series.
 It first aired on HBO on April 26, 2015.

 In the episode, Cersei Lannister meets with the High Sparrow, the leader of a growing religious movement; Tommen Baratheon marries Margaery Tyrell; Petyr Baelish reveals to Sansa Stark that he has betrothed her to Ramsay Bolton; and Jon Snow chooses to stay at the Wall and rule as Lord Commander of the Night's Watch.
 Across the Narrow Sea, Arya Stark proves her loyalty to the Faceless Men, and Tyrion Lannister and Varys travel through Volantis.
-The episode achieved a viewership of 6.71 million in the United States, and received positive reviews from critics.
+The episode achieved a viewership of 6.71 million in the United States, and received positive reviews from critics, who mainly praised Jon Snow's role and development, as well as the final scene.

 Prior to airing, the episode, along with the other first four episodes of the season, were leaked online.